-Restricted to students admitted to the following program(s): Electrical Maintenance, Industrial Mechanic, Industrial Mechanical Tech, Pumping Systems Maintenance
+Restricted to students admitted to the following program(s): Electrical Maintenance, Mechatronics Specialist, Mechatronics Technician, Pumping Systems Maintenance

-462-121 IOT Automated Manufacturing // 4 cr
+462-121 | IOT Automated Manufacturing // 4 Credits

 This course is designed to give the student understanding and experience with various types of automated equipment.
 Proper Lock-out & Tag-out and troubleshooting Motors and Motor Drives.
 The set-up and operation of the machinery and repair of such equipment and components on the equipment will be performed.
 Projects of function, troubleshooting, and repair will be the prime emphasis.
 Explore connectivity to networks and Internet of Things (IoT) with Industrial controls.
 Prerequisite(s): 462-118 Industrial Electric Principles